Police: Suspect’s brother arrested in Sacramento mass shooting - NewsBreak

 SACRAMENTO, Calif. ( KTXL ) — Police said a second suspect has been arrested in connection with the mass shooting in downtown Sacramento.

-Smiley Martin, 27, faces charges on suspicion of being a prohibited person in possession of a firearm and possessing a machine gun.
+Smiley Martin, 27, faces charges on suspicion of being a prohibited person in possession of a firearm and possessing a machine gun.26-year-old arrested in Sacramento mass shooting

 Martin was hospitalized with serious injuries after he was shot at the scene of the shooting on K and 10th streets, police said.